-- (1) $\underline{\text{EOB Events}}$.
-The IP shall carefully review the Aviation Training Summary in planning the EOB event to ensure the profile includes opportunities to reach MIF on all critical items and optional items attempted in the block. - (2) $\underline{\text{Preparation}}$.
-SMAs shall arrive for each flight with: - (a) Thorough knowledge of: - $\underline{\mathbf{1}}$.
-The flight's Discuss Items, as listed in Chapters IV-VIII. - $\underline{2}$.
-Procedural knowledge of the critical items for the event's training block. - (b) A flight profile tailored to training requirements, weak areas, and continuity. - (c) The latest ATS for the stage. - (3) Briefing.
+- (1) EOB Events.
+The IP shall carefully review the Aviation Training Summary in planning the EOB event to ensure the profile includes opportunities to reach MIF on all critical items and optional items attempted in the block. - (2) Preparation.
+SMAs shall arrive for each flight with: - (a) Thorough knowledge of: - $\underline{\mathbf{1}}.$ The flight's Discuss Items, as listed in Chapters IV-VIII. - $\underline{2}$.
+Procedural knowledge of all items for the event's training block. - (b) A flight profile tailored to training requirements, weak areas, and continuity. - (c) The latest ATS for the stage. - (3) Briefing.
 Thoroughly cover the mission's: - (a) Event Discuss Items, as listed in Chapters IV-VIII. - (b) Specific objectives. - (c) Techniques and required procedures for accomplishing those objectives. - (d) Planned profile and contingencies.